Some Cybernetics

 - Many people interpret this with respect to stable system state first order cybernetics.

-- With respect to Communication it has been called second order cybernetics which is more akin to Systems Theory.
+- With respect to Communication it has been called second order cybernetics which is more akin to Systems Theory

-- They emphaisize the importance of relationships affecting the system statenegative feedback processes.
+- They emphaisize the importance of relationships affecting the system statenegative feedback

-- They showed that isolated systems do not occur in nature, therefore feedback is more essential than we realized.
+do not occur in nature, therefore feedback is more essential than we realized.

-- Much of this feedback may also be in the form of positive feedback, that may drive systems into a saturation state.
+- Much of this feedback may also be in the form of positive feedback

 - It also emphasized the importance of many more relations among the parts, their interactions, and their relationships to the whole.